-You may consider Winter a dead, drab month for your garden.
-Not much grows, there isn’t much wildlife about, and it's cold and frosty.
-But, if you really want to care for your garden, then you’ll need to prepare it for the Winter months.
+You may consider winter a dead, drab month for your garden.
+Not much grows, there isn’t much wildlife about, and it’s cold and frosty.
+But, if you want to care for your garden, you’ll need to prepare it for the Winter months.
 Don’t worry too much!
 There are only a few small tasks that you can complete over a weekend or two to ensure your outside space is neat, protected, and maintained throughout winter so you can fully appreciate it once it begins to warm up again.

 Make sure you and your garden are super prepared by taking the time to plant some Spring-flowering bulbs.
 These are ideal for planting in the Winter, allowing them the long germination period they need to grow beautifully.
 Some perfect choices to plant now are daffodils, snowdrops, or crocus.
-To protect your bulbs from frost and allow them to properly grow through the cold months, mix some sharp sand and bone meal in with your soil to allow for lots of insolation, water drainage, and slow release of nutrients.
+To protect your bulbs from frost and allow them to grow properly through the cold months, mix some sharp sand and bone meal in your soil to allow for lots of insolation, water drainage, and slow release of nutrients.